Hackeralok119/ApproveIt-Cards/README.md

 4.  **Admin Interface (Simulated):** Simulate an admin panel where approval or decline actions can be taken.
 5.  **Notification:** Receive notifications via the Telegram bot about the approval or decline status.

-**Please Note:** This project is strictly for educational purposes to illustrate software development concepts and should not be used for any real financial transactions or activities.
-The card details generated are not real and do not hold any monetary value.
+**Please Note:** This project is strictly for educational purposes to illustrate software development concepts.
+While the generated details *might* interact with trial applications or websites, potentially incurring charges if not carefully managed and requiring a good internet connection, **they are not real financial instruments and should not be used for actual transactions.** This is purely for educational exploration.

 ## Features